-After launching The Lytle House in Chicago six years ago, it quickly became apparent that there was a growing need for a curated, small production space.
+After launching The Lytle House in Chicago six years ago, it became apparent that there was a growing need for a curated, small studio space.
 Working from our experience with that first brick and mortar, design for the property started with addressing the factors that were limiting our studio capabilities.

 Extra tall ceilings, easy load-in, off-street parking, and divisible rooms allowing for workshops and studio photography to occur simultaneously were mapped out early in the process, providing the framework that the rest of the building would grow and improve on from our Chicago base.